vsrinivas/fuchsia/docs/fidl/wire-format/index.md

-# FIDL 2.0: Wire Format Specification
+# FIDL: Wire Format Specification

-This document is a specification of the Fuchsia Interface Definition Language (FIDL) v2.0 data structure encoding.
+This document is a specification of the Fuchsia Interface Definition Language (FIDL) data structure encoding.

-See [FIDL 2.0: Overview](index.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.
+See [FIDL: Overview](index.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.

 [TOC]